William758/ContentDisabler/README.md

 - Intended for removal of selectable skills in lobby, not sure what might break from disabling other skills.

 - If all skills get removed from a SkillFamily, then the default skill will still be available.

+- Config to remove empty SkillFamily (disabled by default)

 # Skins